EvaFrossard/EvaFrossard.github.io/index.md

-Looking see which topic transitions works in your niche is not obvious.
+Looking to see which topic transitions works in your niche is quite a hassle.
 For instance, channels focused on movie reviews often see positive changes in recovery when they switch topics, though transitioning to topics like politics could negatively impact your recovery.
-On the other hand, gameplay channels should be careful when changing topics, as only a shift to Fortnite-related content seems to maintain or increase engagement.
+On the other hand, gameplay channels should be careful when changing topics, as only a shift to Fortnite-related content seems to maintain or increase engagement. **It's all on a very thine line** !

-If you’re considering making a shift, we recommend focusing on topics that have historically shown positive outcomes, such as beauty and lifestyle or gaming-related content, while being cautious about venturing into politics or kids videos, where the change could backfire.
+If you’re considering making a shift, we recommend focusing on topics that have historically shown positive outcomes, such as **beauty and lifestyle or gaming-related content**, while being cautious about venturing into politics or kids videos, where the change could backfire.
 Remember that your choice should be guided by your category of origin!

 ### How to upload when people want it the most